NautilusTrader

 harness = false

-To opt into the nightly CI performance workflow, add the crate to the cargo-ci-benches recipe in the workspace Makefile.
+To opt into the nightly CI performance workflow, register the benchmark and add its crate to CI_BENCH_CRATES in the workspace Makefile when the list does not already include it.

 Writing Criterion benchmarks